EPA Tests JBPHH Housing Water Samples at Naval Weapons Station Seal Beach

 SEAL BEACH, Calif.
 (Jan.
-14, 2022) Tom Fowler and Kayla Kenyon, two chemists working for the Environmental Protection Agency (EPA) Office of Emergency Management, analyze data collected from water samples, gathered at Joint Base Pearl Harbor-Hickam (JBPHH), Hawaii housing communities, in a Portable High-Throughput Integrated Laboratory Identification System (PHILIS) mobile laboratory at Naval Weapons Station Seal Beach.
-The Interagency Drinking Water System Team is a joint initiative where the U.S. Navy is working closely with the Hawaii Department of Health, U.S. Environmental Protection Agency and the U.S. Army to restore safe drinking water to JBPHH housing communities through sampling and flushing.
+14, 2022) Chemists, working for the Environmental Protection Agency (EPA) Office of Emergency Management, analyze data collected from water samples, gathered at Joint Base Pearl Harbor-Hickam (JBPHH), Hawaii housing communities, in a Portable High-Throughput Integrated Laboratory Identification System (PHILIS) mobile laboratory at Naval Weapons Station Seal Beach.
+The Interagency Drinking Water System Team is a joint initiative where the U.S. Navy is working closely with the Hawaii Department of Health, U.S. Environmental Protection Agency and the U.S. Army to restore safe drinking water to Joint Base Pearl Harbor-Hickam housing communities through sampling and flushing.
 For detailed information, go to: www.navy.mil/jointbasewater.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Jason Waite)

 |Date Taken: